CARMinesDouai/turtlebot_web/Readme.md

 # Turtlebot_web

 This project give a web based app to view the robot map and send remote actions.
 This project also contains specific launch files (and other resources) to use this web application with the Turtlebot with a hokuyo laser.
+Look at the file [struct.html](struct.html) for more information about the project structure

 ## Getting Started